Securing life insurance with hyperthyroidism is 100% possible.

 One of the biggest tips I can give you is to be prepared ahead of time.

-This will result in way less headache and make the process as smooth as possible.
+This will result in way less headaches and make the process as smooth as possible.

 To do this, you need to be aware of a few things.